JeffersonLab/swcarpentry-jlab-singularity/_episodes/03-dockerfile.md

 - "By storing Dockerfiles in a GitHub repository we gain version both tracking and cloud building."
 ---

+Up to this point we have exclusively talked about singularity as our interface to containers.
+However, you will likely be faced with blank stares if you talk about singularity containers with our friends at Amazon Web Services, GitHub, or literally any other large software organization that is investing in containerization and virtualization.

+They will talk to you have about *docker*.

 ## Singularity, Docker: What's all that about?

 The most common container format currently in use is not singularity, but rather